aonian-dev/Agharti_Esplorazioni_website/README.md

 A responsive website for a professional hiking guide operating in the Aspromonte and Serre mountain regions of Calabria, Italy.

-The site serves as both a public showcase for the guide's hiking activities, and as a blog powered by Supabase.
+The site serves as a public showcase for the guide's hiking activities, and as a blog powered by Supabase.

 ## Features